federicoairoldi/RcppAlphaHull/README.md

     `install.packages('devtools')`, this may take a while depending on the tools that have been already installed on your R version if you already had it;
-  - unlickily the devtools command `install_github` apparently does not install packages dependencies, so I suggest to install the package `alphahull` directly with the command `install.packages('alphahull')`;
   - install `RcppAlphahull` using the command `devtools::install_github("https://github.com/federicoairoldi/ProgettoPACS", subdir = "RcppAlphahull")`.

-If no error occurs the installation has worked fine.
+It can happen that the devtools command `install_github` does not install packages dependencies, in this case install the package `alphahull` separately with the command `install.packages('alphahull')` and repeat the last point.
+Ohterwise, if no error occurred, the installation has worked fine.

 ## A first example test